tlcaputi/gtrendR/docs/gtrendspy.md

 ## The First Step: Pulling Data

 Before you begin using this package, pull the Google Trends data using the [gtrendspy package for Python3](https://www.github.com/tlcaputi/gtrendspy).

+### Basic Download
-For example, we will use the following data pull to demonstrate the features of the package.
+We will use the following data pull to demonstrate the features of the package.
 Unfortunately, I cannot share the raw data.

 ### theo_timeline
 ```python